One of the most popular excursion – Kutna Hora & Ossuary

 You can make your own way to the town using either the train from Prague’s main station (Hlavni Nadrazi) or by coach from the bus station at Florenc (both taking approximately one hour) but travelling in the Czech Republic, even just buying the right ticket, can prove daunting and whereas staff in the Prague stations generally speak at least some English, the same is not true of the Kutna Hora end.
 If you don’t want to risk travelling alone, however, there are still options available.

-At Prague Trips & Tickets you’ll find a selection of different tours available to book if you want to go to Kutna Hora, and our staff are always on hand at our office in Tynska 7 to help you decide which one is best for you.
+At Prague Trips & Tickets you’ll find a selection of different tours available to book if you want to go to Kutna Hora.
 There is some variation in the prices offered by the various companies but make sure to check all the details – some of the cheaper tours don’t include a drive to the town, but instead visitors travel by the train with a guide.
 Also be sure to check exactly what you’ll see when you get there as again there are differences from company to company.

 In the town centre, you can visit the church of St Barbara, a 14th century Gothic masterpiece designed by the same architect as St Vitus Cathedral in Prague, Petr Parler, and dedicated to the patron saint of miners.
 The amazing flying buttresses and triple spire dominate the skyline of Kutna Hora and inside, look out for frescos from the medieval period, showing the way of life in the mining town.